 If you are taking medication to control your cholesterol, or have proof you are on a doctor-monitored diet or fitness plan, you are likely to receive a better rating than if you are not taking any precautionary measures.

 Individuals with high cholesterol who smoke will receive a Smoker classification, at best, which results in higher premiums than a non-smoker.

-To find an insurance company who won’t charge you a higher premium because of your cholesterol, you need to shop around–but we can do the leg work for you.
-We work with several different companies and can help you find an affordable life insurance policy which is right for you.
+To find an insurance company who won’t charge you a higher premium because of your cholesterol, you need to shop around–but an independent insurance agent can do the leg work for you.